nermalcat69/nermalcat69/README.md

 ### 🙏 Namaste!!

 Hey, I'm Arjun Aditya, also known as Nermal or NermalCat69 on the internet.
 I'm a 17-year-old programmer, started coding at a young age.
 I love cats (though I don't hate dogs) and enjoy building and doing pull-ups.

+My journey in programming technically started at age 10 with C# in Unity.
+(I thought we were supposed to make our own games and play them :/ so I used to look for tutorials on how to make a game like Minecraft, considering I had no idea I could've played it for free using some client.)
+Other than that, I didn't have the time to build my own Minecraft, lol.

 ### 🥪 Programming & Tools

 Primarily, I work with TypeScript, Golang, PHP, Ruby, Bash, C, and Elixir, I am also exploring Rust at the moment.
 Additionally, I work with many frameworks and libraries for different use cases.

 For Deployments I stick with [Zerops](https://zerops.io), [Cloudflare Pages](https://pages.cloudflare.com) and [SST](https://sst.dev/).